wp-plugins/akismet/readme.txt

 = 2.5.7 =
 * FireFox Stats iframe preview bug
+* Fix mshots preview when using https
+* Add .htaccess to block direct access to files
+* Prevent some PHP notices
+* Fix Check For Spam return location when referrer is empty
+* Fix Settings links for network admins
+* Fix prepare() warnings in WP 3.5

 = 2.5.6 =
 * Prevent retry scheduling problems on sites where wp_cron is misbehaving